|Uploaded by:||J Scott|

 Actually, PM *does* stand for Property Management.
 You can enter a percentage of gross rent or a fixed monthly amount (lines 29 or 30).

-J Scott, almost 2 years ago
+J Scott, about 2 years ago

 Straight forward and very helpful!
 Using this tool to compare potential purchases.
 Thank you for sharing!

-Julie P., about 1 year ago
+Julie P., over 1 year ago

 Great spreadsheet, I use it to evaluate all my deals right now.

-Mehran K., about 1 year ago
+Mehran K., over 1 year ago

 I'm having trouble opening the file.